-NSA Cymru does not agree that these increases represent the 'right charges in the right places' or that they are 'fair and appropriate' and believes that the onset of any charge increases should be delayed for a 3-year period.
-This would provide sufficient opportunity to comprehensively evaluate the working group research findings and the impact of the impending eradication programme with NRW as the environmental regulator.
+The group does not agree that these increases represent the 'right charges in the right places' or that they are 'fair and appropriate' and believes that the onset of any charge increases should be delayed for a 3-year period.
+This would provide sufficient opportunity to comprehensively evaluate both the findings of our proposed research and the impact of the impending eradication programme with NRW as the environmental regulator.

 To close, the Rural Affairs Minister Lesley Griffiths concluded her announcement of awarding the eradication programme contract for Wales by saying ".... a collaborative approach is key to success and by working together we can reach our goals."
-As a member of the Welsh Sheep Scab Industry Group, we kindly request in advocating such collaboration that NRW consider the following recommendations in response to the consultation process:
+As the Welsh Sheep Scab Industry Group, we kindly request in advocating for such collaboration that NRW consider the following recommendations in our response to the consultation process: